 “Style over speed,” says Mikael Colville-Anderson, who started the Cycle Chic movement.

-8) Electrify it.
 A cargo bike with two kids and groceries (below) can be hard to get up hills.

 That’s why many parents in hilly Zurich, Switzerland, use electric-assist bikes.
 They can also help people who are battling obesity or recovering from a heart attack.
 A bike shop owner I interviewed in Zurich makes custom electric-assist bicycles (below) for disabled customers who would otherwise be dependent on public transportation.

-9) Admit it: It’s emotional.
 Smell and touch are the senses most linked to our emotions.
 In Europe and Japan, I spoke with dozens of urban cyclists who talked about the curious happiness derived from activating your senses and connecting with your city on a bicycle.

 One Amsterdam father’s voice actually cracked with emotion as he reflected on his morning and afternoon rides with his son.
 His toddler sat in a front-mounted childseat.
 The father talked about how nice it was to smell his son’s head during the commute to day care.